Explore other offices & services

 One-third of a private student loan is credited directly to the student's account each term.
 Fees and interest rates vary by lender.

-If the parent(s) takes a Federal Direct PLUS Loan, one-third of the loan amount, less a 4.204% origination fee, will be credited to the student's account each term.
+If the parent(s) takes a Federal Direct PLUS Loan, one-third of the loan amount, less the federal origination fee, will be credited to the student's account each term.

 Many families find their financial obligations are more manageable if they can make a number of smaller payments through the year, rather than paying the charges due once each term.
 In partnership with Tuition Management Systems (TMS), Knox offers a variety of payment plans, as well as a credit card payment option and a combination payment plan/parent loan.

 For more information, please get in touch with the Financial Aid Office or Business Office.
 You may contact Tuition Management Systems at: 171 Service Avenue, 2nd Floor, Warwick, RI 02886.